About the Journal

 - Acknowledgments.
 This section is for acknowledging individuals and institutions whose assistance and support the authors wish to mention.

 - References.
-For references only, the journal uses American Medical Association (AMA) style as laid out in the AMA Manual of Style (10th edition).
+The journal uses American Medical Association (AMA) style as laid out in the AMA Manual of Style (10th edition).
 References should be cited with numbers and then listed in numerical order at the end of the paper.